Cochlear implant recipients reconnect to music with 'Bring Back the Beat' app

 When Denise Brown lost her hearing suddenly in 2008, one of the things she missed most was being able to enjoy music.
 The Hattiesburg, Miss., resident, who had been involved in music since she was 14, learned to hear again after receiving two cochlear implants.

-Reconnecting to music
+Reconnecting to music with app

 The app developers decided to engage users with games because they wanted to make learning fun, said Jim May, senior product manager of rehabilitation at Cochlear.